tymyrddin/purple/source/docs/audits/resilience/cracks.md

 We work with your actual or by you chosen systems, processes, and people, not generic templates or hypothetical scenarios that do not reflect your reality.

+When a gap identified in one session reappears in the next after a corrective action was applied, the corrective action addressed the surface condition but left an assumption intact.
+The question worth asking is not why the corrective action failed but what the organisation believed about this process that made the gap seem impossible.
+That belief is what needs to be corrected at the design level.